Esther-Yang/multi-page-spa/README.md

 - Act like a multi-page application using React Router.
 - Two pages
   - Welcome page: shows "The Welcome Page".
-  - Products page: shows "The Products Page" and a list products.
+  - Products page: shows "The Products Page" and a list of products.
-- The CSS is not complete.
+- \*The CSS is not complete.

 # Procedure